 Coping with cravings involves having realistic beliefs about what cravings entail.
 Keep in mind that cravings are normal—uncomfortable but not unbearable—and they are time-limited.

 - Know your triggers.
 Having an idea of what people, places, events, and feelings trigger your cravings can help you make a plan for managing them.
 Sometimes triggers can be avoided—these include certain people or places.
 Other times you cannot escape your triggers.
 This is often the case with emotions like stress and sadness.
 When it comes to unavoidable triggers that cause cravings, having a plan is important.

 - Accept, rather than fight, cravings.
 Often cravings are thought of as bad, which causes people to resist or fight them.
 This can create more tension and distress.
 Instead, try accepting that you are experiencing a craving.
 Recognize that the craving is there, that is it is normal, and that it will remain for a period of time (but not forever).

 - Seek support.
-Reaching out to sober support is helpful, especially in early recovery.
-Support groups are based on the philosophy that sober support is important for preventing a relapse.
+Reaching out to get sober support is helpful, especially in early recovery.
+Support groups—such as 12-step programs—are based on the philosophy that sober support is important for preventing a relapse.
 Seeking support from others provides an opportunity to talk about the struggles of early recovery.

 - Use healthy distraction.
 Cravings can feel uncomfortable for the period of time that they are present.
 Finding healthy distractions can help delay time until the craving passes.
 Healthy distractions can include exercise, reading, journaling, playing sports, listening to music, taking a bath, or spending time in nature.

 How to Find Benzodiazepine Withdrawal Treatment and Rehab Programs